SHARE

 Mr Eazi’s Surrender is a perfect example of a visualizer as he was depicted dancing with reckless abandon beside a giant waist adorned with waist beads, swaying to the beats of the music.
 The animated Mr Eazi also threw in some hilarious dance moves that illustrated kicker lines like “I know say I no strong like Mike Tyson I know say I no get the voice like Michael Jackson.”

-Surrender was a hit with the Poka Studios animated video amassing 11m views, which is double the number of views the official video got.
-Since then Mr Eazi has made a killing with animated visualizers like the Chronixx-featured She Loves Me and visuals for recent singles like 'She Loves Me'.
+Surrender was a hit with the Poka Studios animated video, which amassed 11m views, which is double the number of views the official video got.
+Since then, Mr Eazi has made a killing with animated visualizers like the Chronixx-featured She Loves Me and visuals for recent singles like 'She Loves Me'.

 6. Joeboy by Lonely